HgN37/myfile/README.md

 * I can use this as my diary too.

 ### *How to use*
 Try to Ctrl+F a keyword.
-There's will have a full table of contents as soon as possible.
+There's will be a full table of contents as soon as possible.

 ## **MY EXPERIENCES**
 * Best ways to work: SCRUM + KANBAN + POMODORO.